christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

 with the release 0033.10 "Pieta" of the SRR Framework - i.e. the version 3.x of the Hobby Reports - can be found in branch "stable_33.10".

-The current stable version of the SRR Framework (step 0033.10.5 "Fiat A Base") can be downloaded from https://sourceforge.net/projects/simulrr/files/

-Step 0033.10.5 is currently documented in the master branch.
-The documentation for step 0033.10.5 is not stable yet.
+Step 0033.11 is currently documented in the master branch.
+The documentation for step 0033.11 is not stable yet.

+   document version 4.3.x ......
+0033.11 has been defined
+   document version 4.4.x ......
+0033.11 will be finished
 ================================================================================

 ================================================================================
-The Hobby Reports are now being provided for version 4.x (which should provide a view to the "Fiat A" release (step 0033.10.5), to the "Arimathea" release (step 0033.11) and to the "Sabbath" release (step 0033.12 = step 0033) as they are currently envisioned) in the "master" branch of the present repository.
+The Hobby Reports are now being provided at version 4.x ("Arimathea" release - step 0033.11) in the "master" branch of the present repository.

-    - items to be part of "Fiat A" are not marked
     - items to be done for "Arimathea" are marked by a tag "TODO11"
     - items to be done for "Sabbath" are marked by a tag "TODO12"
     - items to be done even later (step >= 0034) are marked by a tag "TODO"

 Prophecy i.e. Planning:
-    - "Fiat A" will be finished "not before 2020, if at all"
     - TODO11 "Arimathea" will be finished "beyond 2020, if at all"
     - TODO12 "Sabbath" will be finished "even later, if at all"